google/WebFundamentals/src/content/en/fundamentals/native-hardware/fullscreen/index.md

 signal to the operating system that the user wants to launch as an app on the platform.

-Across the major Mobile platforms it is pretty easy to implement using either meta tags, or manifest files as follows.
+Across the major mobile platforms it is pretty easy to implement using either meta tags, or manifest files as follows.

 #### iOS

-Ever since the launch of the iPhone, users have been able to install Web Apps to the home screen and have them launch as full-screen web apps.
+Since the launch of the iPhone, users have been able to install Web Apps to the home screen and have them launch as full-screen web apps.

     <meta name="apple-mobile-web-app-capable" content="yes">